-If you are in the U.S. with a J-1 exchange visitor visa, and interested in applying for a green card or certain other nonimmigrant visas, you face a potential hurdle.
-Depending on the type of exchange visitor program you’re in, you may be required to spend two years residing in your home country after completing your program before you are eligible to apply for a green card or other U.S. visa.
+If you are in the U.S. with a J-1 exchange visitor visa, and are interested in applying for a green card or any of certain other nonimmigrant visas, you face a potential hurdle.
+Depending on the type of exchange visitor program you're in, you could be required to spend two years residing in your home country after completing your program before you'd be eligible to apply for a green card or other U.S. visa.

-This two-year period need not necessarily be an unbroken stretch of time.
+This two-year period spent in the home country need not necessarily be an unbroken stretch of time.
 An aggregation of two years in your home country is also sufficient.
 However, you cannot get around the requirement by spending two years in a third country or by switching to a different visa status within the United States.

-To successfully apply for a waiver, you’ll have to show that you deserve it under one of the five grounds described below.
+To successfully apply for a waiver, you'll have to show that you deserve it under one of the five grounds described below, which include:

-Unless you are a foreign medical graduate, the most straightforward way to obtain a waiver is by having your home government consent to it, through what’s called a "no objection letter."
+Unless you are a foreign medical graduate, the most straightforward way to obtain a waiver of the J-1 home-residency requirement is to have your home government consent to it, through what's called a "no objection letter."

-In this letter, your government would assert that it doesn’t mind your staying in the U.S. to apply for a green card – perhaps despite the fact that it supplied some of the money that financed your exchange program participation.
-Contact your home country’s embassy in Washington, DC, to request such a letter.
-Be warned, however, that a no-objection letter may not be enough to get you a waiver of the two-year home residence requirement.
+In this letter, your government would assert that it doesn't mind your staying in the U.S. to apply for a green card; perhaps despite the fact that it supplied some of the money that financed your exchange program participation.
+Contact your home country's embassy in Washington, DC to request such a letter.
+Be warned, however, that a no-objection letter might not be enough to get you a waiver of the two-year home residence requirement.
 This is particularly true if you accepted scholarship funding to come to the U.S. in J-1 status.

-If you’re working on a project of interest to an agency of the U.S. government, and that agency decides that your continued stay is vital to one of its programs, it may support your request for a waiver.
-Foreign medical graduates may qualify for an interested government agency waiver, through the U.S. Department of Agriculture or the Department of Health and Human Services.
+If you're working on a project of interest to an agency of the U.S. government, and that agency decides that your continued stay is vital to one of its programs, it might support your request for a waiver.
+Foreign medical graduates may qualify for an interested government agency waiver through the U.S. Department of Agriculture or the Department of Health and Human Services.

 If you can show that you would be persecuted upon return to your home country based on your race, religion, or political opinion, you can apply for a waiver.
 Note that, unlike regular applicants for asylum in the U.S., you cannot qualify if you fear persecution based only on your nationality or membership in a particular social group.
 Also, the standard is higher than in ordinary asylum cases, in which applicants need only prove a "reasonable fear" of persecution.
 You, by contrast, must show that you "would be" persecuted upon return.